PedroGarciaOT/FortifyDemoApp/README.md

 This will scan the applications source code.

-An example results file (in PDF) is available [here](samples/FortifyWebAppDemo.pdf).
+An example results file (in PDF) is available [here](samples/FortifyDemoApp.pdf).

 To view the full results yourself you can use:

 ```
-auditworkbench .\FortifyInjectionDemo.fpr
+auditworkbench .\FortifyDemoApp.fpr
 ```

 There should be a number of issues including (but not limited to):